Climbing the 1,260 Steps to Tiger Cave Temple, Krabi

 How to get to Tiger Cave Temple

-Tiger Cave Temple is located just 10 minutes from Krabi Town or 30 minutes from Ao Nang.
-It’s a well-known destination and so arranging transportation is easy.
+Tiger Cave Temple is located just 15 minutes from Krabi Town or 30 minutes from Ao Nang.
+Both of these locations are well-connected, and as the Tiger Cave Temple is a well-known destination, arranging transportation is easy.

 How long does it take to hike to Tiger Cave Temple?

-Tiger Cave Temple sits at 270 metres and requires you to walk up 1260 steps to get there.
-There is a sign at the bottom of the stairs that says there are 1237 steps to the top, but the staircase has since been renovated and the climb is now 1260 steps.
+Tiger Cave Temple sits on top of a 270-metre mountain, requiring you to scale 1,260 steps to get there!
+There is a sign at the bottom of the stairs that says there are 1,237 steps to the top, but the staircase has since been renovated, and the climb is now 1,260 steps.
 Every step matters when you’re climbing in the heat!

 All in all, I’d allow about 2.5 hours to give you enough time to ascend, explore the temple at the top, and descend.